TascoGitGud/Fashion-Revenue-and-Marketing-Campaign-Analysis/README.md

   <img src="Images/Page_05.png" width="100%">
 </p>

 - **AUDREY SHIRT LAL new** campaigns brought in **~427M VND** in Ads Revenue from only **47M VND** spent, making them the top performers in the portfolio.
 Several smaller campaigns with just **5-7M VND** in spend also showed strong Ads Revenue but have not been scaled up yet, which is a missed opportunity.
+However, whether this Ads Revenue translates into actual product profit will be a key question examined in the SKU Performance page.

 ---